 - Sensitive Nuclear Technology (possibly in engineering, science, or physics courses).

 It is important to note that follow-on-questions and discussion can go beyond public information and into practical implementation, which requires specific authorization.
-If you have questions or concerns about your classroom instruction please contact Michael Sanderson via email email@example.com or 719-255-3044.
+If you have questions or concerns about your classroom instruction, please contact Michael Sanderson via email at email@example.com or 719-255-3044.

-In contrast, open courseware, in which the entire content of a course is freely available, is considered as public information and informational material and is therefore excluded from EAR and ITAR controls, and is generally authorized under OFAC (no specific authorization required).
+In contrast, open courseware, in which the entire content of a course is freely available, is considered public information and informational material and is therefore excluded from EAR and ITAR controls and generally authorized under OFAC (no specific authorization required).

-Note- Massive Open Online Courses (MOOC) may be impacted by export control regulations it depends on the design of the course and the interaction provided.
-Learn more please review this blog post from Harvard- Updates from the Second Annual Impact of Export Controls on Higher Education and Scientific Institutions Conference (Part 1 - MOOC).
+Massive Open Online Courses (MOOC) may be impacted by export control regulations depending on the design of the course and the interaction provided.

-If you have questions or concerns about online educations and export controls please contact Michael Sanderson via email firstname.lastname@example.org or 719-255-3044.
+If you have questions or concerns about online educations and export controls, please contact Michael Sanderson via email at firstname.lastname@example.org or 719-255-3044.

-- Restrictive clauses in defense research contracts can limit publication, foreign national access or participation,
+- Restrictive clauses in defense research contracts can limit publication or foreign national access or participation

 Dual Research of Concern (DURC)?

-- To learn more about DURC please visit the following Public Safety website-https://www.uccs.edu/police/environmental/export-control/dual-use-research-of-concern
+- To learn more about DURC, please visit the following Public Safety website: https://ehs.uccs.edu/export-control/dual-use-research-of-concern

 Process for Determining if Export Controls Apply to Research